Florence-Team-8/anomaly-detection-project/README.md

 4 - Front End Program

-#### 1. Which lesson appears to attract the most traffic consistently across cohorts (per program)?
+#### Which lesson appears to attract the most traffic consistently across cohorts (per program)?

-> - 1 (Full Stack PHP) - javascript-i    1144 page views
-> - 2 (Java) -  javascript-i 19383 views
-> - 3 (Data Science) - classification/overview     2469 page views

-Javascript-i had the most traffic for both the Full Stack PHP & Java programs.
-This makes sense since JavaScript is a highly used programming language for web developers because it allows users to interact with web pages.
+> Javascript-i had the most traffic for both the Full Stack PHP & Java programs.
+This makes sense since JavaScript is a highly used programming language for web > developers because it allows users to interact with web pages.
 While the most accessed for Data Science was the classification overview.
-The Classification Methodology is the most used for Supervised Learning.
+The Classification      > Methodology is the most used for Supervised Learning.

 #### 3. Are there students who, when active, hardly access the curriculum?
 If so, what information do you have about these students?
 - Most of the pings are either towards the end of the program, or immediately the day after